About KerryAnn

 Changing Priorities.

-My goals and priorities changed with age and 10 years ago I decided I no longer wished for a big house (just so I could have rooms I never used and needed to spend so much time cleaning).
+My goals and priorities changed with age and I decided I no longer wished for a big house (just so I could have rooms I never used and needed to spend so much time cleaning).

 I did not want to return to full-time work and wanted a semi-retired lifestyle.
 Fortunately, my husband had a similar change of heart so we were both on the same page.

-We live a simple lifestyle with few possessions and are working on improving our health and wellness, building some savings, prospecting for gold, fossicking for stones and gems, and creating jewelry.
-At the same time, I am continuing to learn marketing and branding, and growing this blog so we have a future that will provide freedom and travel full-time.
+We continue to live a simple lifestyle with few possessions and are working on improving our health and wellness, building more savings, prospecting for gold, fossicking for stones and gems, and creating jewelry.

 I Love gardening – But.